jocortems/azurehybridnetworking/Inspect-Traffic-Between-ExpressRoute-Circuits/readme.md

   - Default route (0.0.0.0/0), to overwrite the system route
   - Local VNET (172.16.0.0/16), to overwrite the system route
   - All directly peered VNETs (172.17.0/16, 172.18.0.0/16, 10.0.0.0/16), to overwrite the system routes
-  - Summary networks being advertised from the peer firewall NVAs to Azure Route Server in DMZ-VNET.
-In the example above this is RFC1918 supernets 10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16
 - A route table is configured for the GatewaySubnet.
 Gateway route propagation is enabled (otherwise traffic to on-premises is broken) and the following routes are configured:
   - Summary networks being advertised from the peer firewall NVAs to Azure Route Server in DMZ-VNET pointing to the IP address of UNTRUSTED-ILB.
 In the example above this is RFC1918 supernets 10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16
   - Local VNET (172.16.0.0/16) pointing to the IP address of UNTRUSTED-ILB, to overwrite the system route